Outgoing Erasmus+ study

 Signing the documents is mandatory.
 The scholarship will be activated only after your signature.

-Read carefully the instructions in the Important documents section for signing the Erasmus+ agreement.
+Read carefully the instructions, on the UniGe OnlineService webpage, for signing the Erasmus+ agreement.

 Before you leave